 BOOK NOW!
 Everything you need to grow independent cinema to its full potential.

-ICAA has members in every state and territory in Australia representing nearly 540 screens
+ICAA has members in every state and territory in Australia representing 675 screens across 169 cinema locations.

-ICAA and the New Zealand Motion Picture Exhibitors Association (NZMPEA) entered into an historic governance agreement which brings shared representation to more than 650 member screens in Australia and New Zealand.
+ICAA and the New Zealand Motion Picture Exhibitors Association (NZMPEA) entered into an historic governance agreement which brings shared representation to more than 830 member screens and over 220 member sites in Australia and New Zealand.

 ICAA's mission is to represent and advance the interests of independent cinemas and their affiliates across all areas of common interest in an increasingly competitive and complex industry by business development, support and representation including such bodies as.